 If they do not agree to your offer, turn and start walking out.
 No street merchant will let good money fade away.
 If your offer was reasonable to them, they will stop you and accept your price when they see you are going.

 Before you go shopping in the streets of Thailand, polish up your bartering skills.
 While there, be very pleasant and try to look like one of them.
 Treat bartering like a game and avoid being aggressive.
 Make the experience enjoyable for the vendor and yourself.
 Try and learn some Thai before you go shopping.
 Start your bartering in Thai and use it to ask how much an item costs.
 It will create a friendly environment.

-If you are looking for a fantastic plumber River North, look no further than Chicago Plumbers!
+If you are looking for a fantastic plumber in Oklahoma City, look no further than Oklahoma City Plumbing!
 They are there to help with any of your plumbing problems 24/7 so don’t hesitate to give them a call!